CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 When running the stages that make use of Pathway Tools (create, refine-prepare, dump, dump-biopax, refine-a, refine-b, refine-c), it is necessary to set the environment variable `SINGULARITY_BIND=pgdbs:/pgdbs`.
 An explanation as to why follows.

-The output of the pipeline will be completed PGDBs suitable for use with Pathway Tools.
+The output of the pipeline will be complete PGDBs suitable for use with Pathway Tools.
 Pathway Tools keeps its own directory of these, in `ptools-local/pgdbs/user/`.
 The location of ptools-local is configured during the installation of Pathway Tools and isn't supposed to be changed after that.
 Because Singularity containers are read-only, however, we cannot use a directory inside the container for this.
 And because the location is fixed at install time, we cannot specify a location relative to the current working directory (which the container does have read/write access to when run).
 For this reason, it is necessary to manually bind an external directory into the container to house the PGDBs.
 The container-internal directory `/pmn/ptools-local/pgdbs/user` is symlinked to `/pgdbs`, so binding an external directory to /pgdbs will allow for the PGDBs to be created there.
 Binds like this can be specified using the `SINGULARITY_BIND` environment variable, with the syntax `SINGULARITY_BIND=<external_dir>:<internal_dir>[,<external_dir_2>:<internal_dir_2>[,...]]`.
 So to use the pgdbs directory in the current project directory, you can put `SINGULARITY_BIND=pgdbs:/pgdbs` before the invokation of pmn-ptools.sif, or `export SINGULARITY_BIND=pgdbs:/pgdbs` to set it for the remainder of the current shell session.

 #### The stages of the pipeline

-The standard pipeline stages are, in order: newproj, precheck, e2p2, revise, prepare, create, savi-dump, savi-prepare, savi, refine-prepare, refine-a, refine-b, refine-c, final-dump, blastsets.
+The standard pipeline stages are, in order: newproj, precheck, split, e2p2, join, revise, prepare, create, savi-dump, savi-prepare, savi, refine-prepare, refine-a, refine-b, refine-c, final-dump, blastsets.

-Additionally, several other "stages" are available that aren't part of the standard sequence: fixproj, fa-stats, checkpoint, checkpoint-restore, delete, dump, dump-biopax.
+Additionally, several other "stages" are available that aren't part of the standard sequence: list, list-stages, fa-stats, savi-check, backup, restore, delete, clean, dump, dump-biopax, pgdb-stats, and custom-dumps.

 ##### newproj